Master of Science in Bioinformatics

 1. Individualized Informatics: Gives students flexibility to complete a bioinformatics curriculum that best meets their academic and career goals.

-2. Clinical Research: Emphasizes the creation and understanding of data generated by patient care and clinical studies and on the statistical methodology needed for clinical research and improved bedside care.
+2. Clinical Research: Emphasizes creating and understanding data generated via patient care and clinical studies and on the statistical methodology needed for clinical research and improved bedside care.

-3. Computational Bioinformatics: Emphasizes the development and use of the next generation of bioinformatics tools and software.
+3. Computational Bioinformatics: Emphasizes developing and using the next generation of bioinformatics tools and software.

-4. Genomic Bioinformatics: Emphasizes the use of existing software for biological analysis and the analysis of a diverse set of biological data.
+4. Genomic Bioinformatics: Emphasizes the use of existing software for biological analysis and analyzing diverse sets of biological data.

 5. Epidemiology and Biostatistics: Emphasizes the knowledge and skills necessary to design, conduct and evaluate population health research.

 The required coursework for each M.S.
-Bioinformatics option are listed below.
-Information about elective coursework can be obtained from program faculty.
+Bioinformatics option is listed below.
+Program faculty can provide information about elective coursework.
 Please visit our Department Website to learn more about this program.

 M.S.
 Individualized Informatics Emphasis area